sboggar1/Clover-Orders-Customers/README.md

 - JavaScript

 ## Usage
-- get a orders and transaction excel for a merchant with in timeframe using clover api's
+- get orders and transactions in an Excel for a merchant within a given timeframe using Clover API's